alg 219 (Acetaminophen and tramadol hydrochloride 325 mg / 37.5 mg)

 Pill imprint alg 219 has been identified as Acetaminophen and tramadol hydrochloride 325 mg / 37.5 mg.

-Acetaminophen/tramadol is used in the treatment of pain; rheumatoid arthritis and belongs to the drug class analgesic combinations.
+Acetaminophen/tramadol is used in the treatment of pain; rheumatoid arthritis and belongs to the drug class narcotic analgesic combinations.
 Risk cannot be ruled out during pregnancy.
-Acetaminophen/tramadol 325 mg / 37.5 mg has a low potential for abuse relative to the drugs in schedule 3.
-The drug has a currently accepted medical use in treatment in the United States.
-Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.
+Acetaminophen/tramadol 325 mg / 37.5 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 325 mg / 37.5 mg

 - Pregnancy Category:

 - C - Risk cannot be ruled out

 - Alvogen, Inc.

 - Inactive Ingredients: